Black and White Ball: Aftermath

 The Black and White Ball was credited for an immediate upsurge in masquerade and costume parties.
 It has been described as "a pinnacle of New York's social history".
 Six days after the ball, on the December 4 episode of the television panel show What's My Line?, panelist Arlene Francis wore the mask she had worn at the party, transformed into a blindfold.
 The wearing of blindfolds during the show's special Mystery Guest segment was customary on the part of the panel.

 Re-creations

-Princess Yasmin Aga Khan hosted a Black and White Ball in 1991, commemorating the 25th anniversary of the original.
+Yasmin Aga Khan hosted a Black and White Ball in 1991, commemorating the 25th anniversary of the original.
 The ball, held in a tent outside Tavern on the Green, was a charity event that raised $1.4 million for the Alzheimer's Association.

 In anticipation of selling the contents of the Plaza Hotel, Christie's Auction House recreated the Black and White Ball in 2006 at Rockefeller Center.
 The event followed Capote's dress code, schedule and menu exactly and the Peter Duchin Orchestra, which had played the original, played the recreation.

 TV chef Ina Garten recreated a scaled-down version of the event for a themed dinner party on her daytime cookery show Barefoot Contessa.
 She served chicken hash followed by French toast and truffles for dessert, in keeping with the black and white theme of Capote's party.

+The Black and White Ball is recreated and featured in episode 3 of Capote vs. The Swans, the second season of the anthology series Feud, based on Laurence Leamer's book, Capote's Women.